KohakuBlueleaf/KohakuRAG/README.md

 - Add your own LLM backend by implementing the `ChatModel` protocol

 ### 🛡️ Production-Ready Features
+- **Async/await architecture** for efficient concurrent I/O
-- **Automatic rate limit handling** with intelligent retry logic
+- **Automatic rate limit handling** with intelligent retry logic and semaphore-based concurrency control
-- **Concurrent processing** with thread-safe embedding and datastore access
+- **Thread-safe operations** via single-worker executors for embedding and datastore access
 - **Structured logging** for debugging and monitoring
 - **Validation scripts** for measuring accuracy before deployment